 I know I sound overly negative about the survey, but back in the day, I used to report on it just like every other major media outlet.

-I stopped after I realized it wasn’t adding much value, not to mention the fact that 1000 other news outlets wrote about the very same stuff every Thursday.
+I stopped after I realized it wasn’t adding much value, not to mention the fact that 1000 other news outlets wrote about the very same stuff every Thursday morning.

-The surveys aren’t inherently bad, they’re just not a very effective tool for borrowers.
+The surveys aren’t inherently bad, they’re just not a very effective tool for borrowers shopping rates.
 If anything, they’re good to measure interest rates over time.

 And a researcher may use the data to explain something that happened in the past, or to attempt to predict something that may happen in the future.

 But for mortgage rate shopping, the Freddie survey (or any of the many, many other surveys out there) won’t do you much good.
 If anything, it could just frustrate you (and your loan officer) when the numbers don’t match up.

 Zillow launched a weekly mortgage rate update a while back that is released every Tuesday.

 They actually note that theirs isn’t a survey and the rates aren’t “marketing rates,” but rather are based on custom mortgage rate quotes submitted daily, reflecting the most recent market changes.